Have you updated your policies for transgender equality in the workplace? If you haven't, according to the EEOC, you're legally behind schedule.

 The numbers prove that transgender and LGBT discrimination is an issue in need of serious attention from employers.
 Over the last five years, for example, one in four LGBT employees reported experiencing employment discrimination, according to Out & Equal Workplace Advocates.
 Among transgender employees more specifically, 75 percent say they take steps to avoid mistreatment at work.
 And over 25 percent of transgender workers in the last year reported being turned down for a job or promotion — or fired — because of their gender identity.

-In April 2012, the EEOC clarified that gender discrimination — specifically transgender discrimination — falls under Title VII of the Civil Rights Act's protection against sex discrimination.
+In 2012, the EEOC concluded that discrimination against an applicant for federal employment based on gender identity is discrimination based on sex.
+In June 2020, the Supreme Court held that discrimination on the basis of sexual orientation or transgender status falls under Title VII of the Civil Rights Act's protection against sex discrimination.
 These protections apply despite contrary laws in any state or local jurisdiction.
-According to Mollie Mantia, director of risk and compliance at ADP, since gender identity is considered a protected class by the EEOC, employers could face significant financial exposure if an aggrieved individual were to file a discrimination lawsuit.
+According to Mollie Mantia, director of risk and compliance at ADP, since gender identity is considered a protected class under federal law , employers could face significant financial exposure if an aggrieved individual were to file a discrimination lawsuit.

 According to the EEOC, unlawful discrimination includes unfair treatment in the "terms, conditions, or privileges of employment," for example offering lower salaries to employees because of their gender identity or sexual orientation.
-The EEOC also considers "harassing an employee because of a gender transition, such as by intentionally and persistently failing to use the name and gender pronoun that correspond to the gender identity with which the employee identifies, and which the employee has communicated to management and employees (to be discriminatory)."
+The EEOC has also stated "although accidental misuse of a transgender employee's preferred name and pronouns does not violate Title VII, intentionally and repeatedly using the wrong name and pronouns to refer to a transgender employee could contribute to an unlawful work environment."

 According to Mantia, explicit transgender protections in the workplace are still relatively new.
 Last year, however, both California and New York City enacted legislation allowing individuals to use their preferred name instead of their legal name, Mantia notes.
 California also amended the law that requires employers to provide mandatory anti-harassment training to employees, to require anti-harassment training focused on gender identity and expression, as well as sexual orientation.
 And the California Gender Recognition Act has legally acknowledged nonbinary gender.
 With this newly introduced legislation, Mantia believes that more states and jurisdictions will be passing similar legislation in the future.